Are you your biggest fan or biggest critic?

 Read more of MAM‘s blogs here: Morning After Ministries Blog

 Brigid is a Texas girl living in Nashville, TN.
-She is a volunteer for MAM who loves laughing, Instagram, nachos and adventure.
+She is a volunteer for a local ministry who loves laughing, Instagram, nachos and adventure.

 For MORE on self-worth: Read Dawson’s blogs: